 By constructing our temporary pools in school buildings, we believe that we can help to turn this around and get children swimming with confidence by the time they leave to go to secondary school.

 Combatting issues such as pool closures, lack of facilities or costs that can’t be covered, and our temporary pools are the perfect solution to get kids into the water, and learning this valuable life skill.

-Not only is our Pools 4 Schools initiative great for schoolchildren, but after school hours sees the wider community then gain access to the facility, encouraging more and more people in the local area to get involved and reap the benefits.
+Not only was the Pools 4 Schools initiative great for schoolchildren, but after school hours the wider community then gained access to the facilities, encouraging more and more people in the local area to get involved and reap the benefits.